Shivam2941/First-Aiders/README.md

 # Achievements

 Our application boasts of several features:
-1.The app also uses third party features such as Google map to give out users better depth into their prospective employees.
+1. The app also uses third party features such as Google map to give out users better depth into their prospective employees.

-2.The app will able to computerize all details regarding patient details & hospital details.
+2. The app will able to computerize all details regarding patient details & hospital details.

-3.To automate the process of ward entries.
+3. To automate the process of ward entries.

-4.To maintain records effectively.
+4. To maintain records effectively.

-5.To manage current status of staff and doctor availability.
+5. To manage current status of staff and doctor availability.

-6.The project will have information regarding the inpatient details, outpatient Details, Billing details and Ambulance details.
+6. The project will have information regarding the inpatient details, outpatient Details, Billing details and Ambulance details.

-7.This app will includes facilities such as Admission ,Inpatient , Outpatient ,Staff Details , Payroll ,Personnel Details , Attendance, Billing , Consultation , Doctor page , Appointments check etc.
+7. This app will includes facilities such as Admission ,Inpatient , Outpatient ,Staff Details , Payroll ,Personnel Details , Attendance, Billing , Consultation , Doctor page , Appointments check etc.